 Scalability

-VictoriaMetrics: Cluster mode (vminsert/vmstorage/vmselect) for large-scale data and long-term retention.
+VictoriaMetrics: Cluster mode (vminsert/vmstorage/vmselect) is built for large-scale data and long-term retention — growth is baked into the architecture rather than bolted on.

 Prometheus: Often scaled via single-node + federation/remote storage patterns.